Shubhammawa/Netapp-Data-Challenge-Kshitij/README.md

 41 unique output category variables such as entertainment, sports, arts, queer voices, style, tech, etc.

-The challenge to create a model which can predict the category of a news article given it's headline and it's short description.
+The challenge is to create a ML model which can predict the category of a news article given it's headline and it's short description.